-The original version did not make an attempt at taming annoying resonances caused by the first reflections, though.
-We have put huge efforts into improving upon this limitation.
+In addition to the late reverberation tail, smaller rooms often suffer from strong and annoying resonances caused by the very first reflections.
 By dividing the task into suppression of early reflections and of late reverberation, we can treat the two with entirely different algorithms that are better suited.
-The new Early Reflections Filter in DeVerberate 2 uses sophisticated statistical methods to estimate the so called impulse response of the early reflections.
+The Early Reflections Filter introduced with DeVerberate 2 and further improved in DeVerberate 3 uses sophisticated statistical methods to estimate the so called impulse response of the early reflections.
 The impulse response can be utilized to calculated an inverse filter to reduce the impact of the early reflections.
-The Early Reflections Filter is followed by the late reverberation suppression similar earlier versions of DeVerberate.